House of Worship

 Live streaming is an effective way to spread the life-changing message of Jesus beyond the walls of the church.
 Live stream video is a fantastic service for church members who need to be away due to travel or illness.
 It is also an amazing evangelism tool that allows potential guests an opportunity to experience your church before visiting in person.
 For some churches, the idea of starting a live streaming ministry can feel overwhelming.
-Fortunately, using PTZOptics cameras, controllers, and producer kits can reduce complexity and make it easy for any church to get started.
+Fortunately, using PTZOptics equipment can reduce complexity and make it easy for any church to get started.

 Victory House Church in Northern Virginia is on a mission to spread the message of Jesus.
 To spread that message even further, the church saw the importance of sharing their services via live stream.
 To make this as impactful as possible, Pastor Nick Koopalethes made the decision to use a system from PTZOptics.
 A creator himself with over 100 videos posted to YouTube, Pastor Koopalethes understands the importance of capturing and sharing the highest quality videos and doing it in the most efficient way possible.
 He chose PTZOptics for three reasons.